 Prevent stress by using some of the tips below!

-Here are 7 really easy tips to beat stress effectively when visiting a new city to take your IELTS exam by doing the following things:
+Beat stress effectively when visiting a new city to take your IELTS exam by doing the following things:

 - Visit the local city park, sit on a bench and take in the vibrant city around you.
 If possible, find some water.
 Water is known to calm people’s moods.
 Stopping and being calm will allow you to take a break and clear your mind.
 If there are some birds, consider feeding them some bread.
 This will make you happy and peaceful.